Sveti Jure is the highest road of Croatia

 There are some narrow parts (only 3-4 meters wide in places), impassable for 2 cars at the same time.
-Not for newbies.
-The road to the summit is rough and very narrow in places.
-Actually so narrow, that passing by is possible only on the special islands, which are placed not so often.
-Is it actually worthy to take a risk and drive up there.
-You need to drive very slowly, even a small mistake can cause accident.
-There accident can mean falling about 1 km down.
-The speed limit is 30km/h.
-It’s forbidden to overtake.
-Drive with great caution.
-Take extreme care with the wind.
-The 3 last km are terrible with an average gradient up to 14%.
+You should be prepared to back up if you meet an oncoming vehicle.
+Passing by is possible only on the special islands, which are not placed frequently.
+Driving up there involves risks, as the road is very narrow, with passing only on the special islands, and even a small mistake can lead to an accident, considering the possibility of falling about 1 km down.
+The speed limit is 30km/h, overtaking is forbidden, and driving with great caution is advised.
+Extreme care should be taken with the wind, especially during the last 3 km with an average gradient up to 14%.

 Is Sveti Jure steep?

-The road to the summit is very steep, hitting a 23% of maximum gradient through some of the ramps.
-Starting at D512 road, at 365m asl, the ascent is 23km (14.29 miles) long.
-Over this distance the elevation gain is 1.379 meters.
-The average gradient is 5.99%.
+The road to the summit is very steep, reaching a maximum gradient of 23% on some ramps.
+Starting at the paved D512 road at 365m asl, the ascent is 23km (14.29 miles) long.
+Over this distance, the elevation gain is 1,379 meters, and the average gradient is 5.99%.

 Is Sveti Jure open?